Graham Malcolm Wilson: Life

 During the Second World War he served in the RAF Medical Services from 1941 to 1946, being sent to North Africa in 1943.
 In 1946 he worked at the University of Edinburgh under A. Murray Drennan, professor of pathology.
 Wilson was from 1947 to 1949 an assistant physician under George White Pickering at the medical unit of St Mary's Hospital.
 At the University of Sheffield he was from 1950 to 1951 a lecturer, from 1951 to 1954 a senior lecturer, and from 1954 to 1967 a professor of pharmacology and therapeutics.
 During the academic year 1952–1953 he was on sabbatical as an Eli Lilly Research Fellow at Harvard Medical School.

 From 1967 until his death in 1977 Wilson was regius professor of medicine at the University of Glasgow and also physician in charge of wards at the Western Infirmary.

 Wilson was elected FRCPE in 1947 and FRCP in 1956, In 1969 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Norman Davidson, Robert Campbell Garry, Martin Smellie and Anthony Elliot Ritchie.
+In 1970 he was elected a member of the Harveian Society of Edinburgh.

 He gave in 1962 the Bradshaw Lecture on Diuretics.
 He promoted research into the operation and efficiency of the National Health Service and created part-time medical posts specifically for women.
 He was chair of the editorial board of the British Journal of Clinical Pharmacology.

 His home in Glasgow was in Westbourne Gardens in the Hyndland district.
 He also had a holiday cottage near Loch Sunart.

 He died in Glasgow of a long and painful illness on 15 April 1977 a few hours before his 60th birthday.

 Family

-Graham Wilson's younger brother Cedric Wilson became a professor of pharmacology at Trinity College, Dublin.
+Graham Wilson's younger brother Cedric Wilson became a professor of pharmacology at Trinity College Dublin.

 In 1949 in Surrey, Graham married Elizabeth Stanfield Bell Nicoll (1926–2016), who was a physician and the daughter of the physician James Thomson Bell Nicoll (1900–1955).
-Graham and Elizabeth had seven children, two of whom became physicians and one of whom died in infancy.
+The couple had seven children, two of whom became physicians and one that died in infancy.